 Warning: Spoilers ahead!

-disclaimer: this movie contains violence and profanity.
-You should always check movie rating guidelines to determine whether or not you would be comfortable watching it.
+disclaimer: You should always check movie rating guidelines to determine whether or not you would be comfortable watching it.
 The R-Hi does not endorse any film and watching is at the viewer’s discretion.